matthewoden/drone-kubernetes/README.md

 # Substitute XXXXX below with the correct one from the above command
 kubectl -n web get secret/drone-deploy-token-XXXXX -o yaml | egrep 'ca.crt:|token:'
 ```

-## To do

-Replace the current kubectl bash script with a go implementation.

 ### Special thanks